hiamandeep/tkcalc/Readme.txt

-A simple GUI calculator written in python using Tkinter package.
+A simple GUI calculator written in python using Tkinter library.